 Tips for Rebuilding Your Credit After a Bankruptcy

 - Getting your credit profile back on track following a bankruptcy can be tough.
 Consider working with a financial advisor to figure out ways to get started.
-Luckily, finding the right financial advisor doesn’t have to be hard.
-In fact, SmartAsset’s free tool matches you with up to three financial advisors in your area in just five minutes.
-Get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A credit card can be a valuable tool in helping you rebuild your credit after a bankruptcy.
 You may need to consider a secured card to get started, but SmartAsset has credit cards guides for all types of uses as well.